 • Science and policy

 A focus upon place has become integral to public policy.
+This programme considers a number of increasingly pressing questions.
 Are cities the only sites of economic growth for the foreseeable future?
 Are profound spatial inequalities unavoidable given the agglomeration effects associated with technological innovation?
-What difference would a more place-based focus make to the promotion of productivity and innovation?
-Is devolution the answer to some of our most pressing challenges?
-And, what sort of constitutional arrangements are most appropriate to allow policy-makers to respond to place-based concerns?
+Does a place-based approach to economic growth mean that more funding and attention should be placed upon towns and rural areas?
+And, do we need to decentralise decision making to respond to place-based concerns?

 This programme is headed by Professor Diane Coyle.